OlivThompson/Iris-Flower-Classification-with-TensorFlow-Scikit-learn/README.md

 ### Results

 The assignment extension demonstrates that:
-- The **SVM model** achieves reliable baseline accuracy using a few lines of Scikit-learn code.
+- The **SVM model** achieves reliable baseline accuracy using Scikit-learn code.
 - The **neural network** implemented in TensorFlow can achieve similar or improved performance through multiple training epochs.

-This adaptation highlights the flexibility of Python’s machine learning ecosystem and how traditional and neural approaches can complement one another.

-***

-Would you like me to add a “Project Structure” section describing the file layout (e.g., `iris_classification_tf.py`, `requirements.txt`)?